RAF Waddington: Interwar period

-As part of the pre-war expansion programme the Waddington site was earmarked for development into a fully equipped bomber station.
+As part of the pre-war expansion programme, the Waddington site was earmarked for development into a fully equipped heavy bomber station.
 It reopened as a bomber base on 12 March 1937, with No. 50 Squadron arriving on the same day with their Hawker Hinds and then adding the Handley Page Hampden.
-No. 110 Squadron arrived 15 days later initially with the Hind before switching to the Bristol Blenheim.
-On 7 June 1937 No. 88 Squadron reformed at Waddington with the Hind before moving to RAF Boscombe Down in Wiltshire on 17 July 1937.
-On 16 June 1937 No. 44 Squadron moved in from RAF Andover flying the Blenheim, before switching to the Avro Anson and the Hampden in February 1939.
-In May 1939 No. 110 Squadron left going to RAF Wattisham in Suffolk and No. 50 Squadron left the following year being moved to RAF Lindholme in South Yorkshire.
+No. 110 Squadron arrived 15 days later, initially with the Hind before switching to the Bristol Blenheim.
+On 7 June 1937, No. 88 Squadron reformed at Waddington with the Hind before moving to RAF Boscombe Down in Wiltshire on 17 July 1937.
+On 16 June 1937, No. 44 Squadron moved in from RAF Andover, flying the Blenheim, before switching to the Avro Anson and the Hampden in February 1939.
+In May 1939, No. 110 Squadron left for RAF Wattisham in Suffolk.
+No. 50 Squadron left the following year, being moved to RAF Lindholme in South Yorkshire.

 Second World War

 RAF Waddington began the Second World War housing the Hampdens of No. 44 Squadron and No. 50 Squadron.
 Both squadrons were in action on the same day as Britain's war declaration, attacking German naval targets at Kiel.
 Waddington squadrons were also involved during the critical stages of the late summer and early autumn of 1940, attacking barges in the channel ports which were being assembled as part of the invasion fleet.

-In November 1940 it was the first station to receive the Avro Manchester heavy bomber.
+In November 1940, it was the first station to receive the Avro Manchester heavy bomber.

 No. 44 Squadron RAF was the first in RAF Bomber Command to fly operationally with the Avro Lancaster on 2 March 1942 from Waddington.
-BT308, the first prototype Lancaster (or Mk III Manchester), arrived at Waddington in September 1941 for flight tests.
-Similar to RAF Scampton, the station was part of 5 Group.
+BT308, the first prototype Lancaster (or Mk.III Manchester), arrived at Waddington in September 1941 for flight tests.
+Like RAF Scampton, the station was part of 5 Group.

 On 17 April 1942, seven Lancasters of No. 44 Squadron took off from Waddington as part of Operation Margin, a bombing raid on the MAN U-boat engine plant in Augsburg in Germany.
 The squadron subsequently left Waddington on 31 May 1943, moving to RAF Dunholme Lodge, also in Lincolnshire.

 During the Second World War the following squadrons are known to have operated from Waddington.